harmonic-analytics/db-censusnz/README.md

 <!-- badges: end -->

 A way to access the 2018 NZ Census Data.
 This package includes datasets of census responses grouped by different geographic areas.
-It also contains spatial dataframes of some of the geographic boundary areas.

 In future, functions to help access the data will also exist.